thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 - Watch the videos - all of them
 - Watch the videos for a chapter first, then read the chapter (or the other way around)
 - Take notes ([I recommend Markdown in VS Code](/using-vs-code-for-note-taking))
+- Always revert (respect other students, back off if the machine was recently reverted)
 - Do the exercises and write the lab report
 - Spend as much time as you can in the lab, aim high - pwn all the machines!
 - Make it a goal to pivot to all networks